inpla/inpla/README.md

-**We have to be careful for operations of two attributes**.
+**We have to be careful for operations of two attributes on distinct agents**.
 For instance, we take the following rule of an `add` agent:

 ```
 >>> add(result, int b) >< (int a) => result~(a+b);